runtimeverification/evm-semantics/proofs/README.md

 ### TODO

-Right now we are proving complete specifications for each of the functions of the HKG token program, that is, covering all the cases that the code covers.
+Right now we are proving complete specifications for each of the functions of the HKG token program, i.e., covering all the cases that the code covers.
 To achieve a full verification, we need to analyze the cases when gas is not enough for the transaction and arithmetic overflow occurs at runtime.

 Install K